T0jgli/local14/README.md

 - divisions
 - manager challenges
 - minor bug fixes
+- missing small features

 ## Known Bugs

 - Fitness coaches and Physios crashes the game
+- Tournaments doesn't keep the underway status and reset
+- Divisions is broken
+- Coins dont show unless you go into store
+- Manager quests dont give you rewards like packs
+- Applying Consumables are finicky

 ## SDK